flyingmachine/brave-clojure-web/content/concurrency.md

                  :percent-deteriorated 0}))
 ```

-To get an atom's current state, you dereference it:
+To get an atom's current state, you dereference it.
+Unlike futures,
+delays, and promises, dereferencing an atom (or any other reference
+type) will never block.
+When you dereference a reference type, it's
+like you're saying, "give me this identity's current state right now,"
+so it makes sense that the operation doesn't block.
+Here's Fred's
+current state:

 ```clojure
 @fred